-Albemarle Corporation ALB is well placed to leverage strong expected growth in the battery-grade lithium market.
-The company should gain from rising demand for lithium-ion batteries that are used to power electric cars.
+Albemarle Corporation ALB is poised to benefit from strong expected growth in the battery-grade lithium market.
+It should gain from rising demand for lithium-ion batteries that are used to power electric cars.

 Albemarle also remains committed to deliver incremental returns to shareholders.
-Its board, earlier this year, declared a 10% hike in its quarterly dividend to 36.75 cents per share.
-The move marked the 25th straight year of dividend increase by the company.
+The company, in early 2019, raised its quarterly dividend by 10% to 36.75 cents per share.
+The hike represents the 25th straight year of dividend increase by the company.
 Albemarle also paid dividend worth around $113 million to its shareholders during the first nine months of 2019.

 Albemarle Corporation Price and Consensus